 I have been waiting to share this with y’all since last year.
-I made this FREE printable for my preschool class like the night before school and we start school mid-September, so it was too late to post for many of you.
+I made this FREE printable for my preschool class like the night before school.
+We start school mid-September, so it was too late to post for many of you.
 What is so wonderful is that even if this first day of school keepsake doesn’t work for you, you can adjust it.

 Don’t forget to add the child’s name and age before popping it into their cubby to take home.
-Having something to take home creates a physical connection to school for kids, and hopefully, it will be put on a fridge where the family can talk about it as everyone adjusts to the new school year.
+Having something to take home creates a physical connection to school for kids.
+Hopefully, it will be displayed where the family can talk about it as everyone adjusts to the new school year.

 ** A reader requested a last day of school version – see it and print it out here!

-For more great preschool ideas do not miss our preschool lesson plans, we have a long list of great preschool themes to choose from and if you like this activity you’ll love what you’ll find in these units.
+For more great preschool ideas do not miss our preschool lesson plans.
+We have a long list of great preschool themes to choose from.
+If you like this activity, you’ll love what you’ll find in these units.